-This event is part of Sonic & Syllable series event series
+This event is part of Sonic & Syllable series (cancelled-covid19) event series

 ZOM-FAM is a solo performance by Kama La Mackerel that combines poetry, storytelling and dance.
 At once personal and political, ZOM-FAM (meaning “man-woman” in Mauritian Creole) narrates the story of a gender-creative child growing up in the 80s and 90s on the plantation island of Mauritius.
 Multiply-voiced and imbued with complex storytelling, ZOM-FAM interweaves narratives that bring together ancestral voices, femme tongues, broken colonial languages and a tender queer subjectivity, all of which are grappling with the legacy of plantation servitude.
 Kama La Mackerel is a multi-disciplinary artist, writer, educator and cultural mediator from Mauritius who lives and loves in tio’tia:ke (Montréal), Canada.